mleworkshop/mleworkshop.github.io/index.md

 ## Current edition

-The [MLE 2020](mle2020) will be co-located with [MODELS 2020](http://www.modelsconference.org), held between Sun 18 - Fri 23 October 2020 in [Montreal, Canada](https://conf.researchr.org/venue/models-2020/models-2020-venue).
+The [MLE 2020](mle2020) will be co-located with [MODELS 2020](http://www.modelsconference.org), held on Monday, 19 October 2020 virtually as part of the [MODELS 2020](http://www.modelsconference.org/) conference.

 ## Past editions